-Illinois law requires that whoever has custody or control of any child through age seventeen years of age shall assure that the child attends school in the district in which he or she resides, during the entire time school is in session (unless the child has already graduated from high school).
-Illinois law also requires that whoever has custody or control of a child who is enrolled in the school, regardless of the child's age, shall assure that the child attends school during the entire time school is in session.
 The school laws of the State of Illinois require regular school attendance.
 Each student is expected to be in attendance except when there is a valid excuse.
 Student involvement in daily classroom activities is essential.
 All students are expected to attend at least 6 periods in a school day.
-Absences from school may result in failing grades, withdrawal from classes and/or other disciplinary actions.
-It is imperative that parents attempt to plan family trips/vacations to coincide with scheduled school vacations and to plan professional visits to doctors, dentists, orthodontists, etc. during non-school hours.
+Absences from school may result in failing grades, withdrawal from classes, and/or other disciplinary actions.
+It is imperative that parents/guardians attempt to plan family trips/vacations to coincide with scheduled school vacations and to plan professional visits to doctors, dentists, orthodontists, etc. during non-school hours.
 Attendance is a vital part of a successful education experience.
-It is the parent's responsibility to substantiate an excused absence.
+It is the parent/guardian's responsibility to substantiate an excused absence.
+Upon request of the parent/guardian, the reason for an absence will be kept confidential.